PeeHaa/php-net-tutorial/topics/06-error-reporting-and-debugging.md

 Xdebug
 ------

 Another useful tool for debugging your PHP code is [Xdebug][xdebug].
 Xdebug formats (amongst others) the error and the `var_dump` outputs of PHP.
 Xdebug is not installed by default on most PHP installation, but can be downloaded from [their site][xdebug].
+Xdebug can also be used to step through code (there is also integration with IDEs).

 [var-dump]:http://nl1.php.net/manual/en/function.var-dump.php
 [xdebug]:http://xdebug.org